 How do you use persuasive ad strategies in B2B?

-In B2B marketing, persuasive advertising strategies often focus on demonstrating the return on investment (ROI), efficiency, and business value of a product or service.
+In B2B marketing, persuasive advertising strategies often focus on demonstrating the ROI, efficiency, and business value of a product or service.
 Tactics like case studies, testimonials from other businesses, and detailed product demonstrations are commonly used to persuade business customers by highlighting practical benefits and competitive advantages.

 Can persuasive advertisements be considered manipulative?